OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 Once you have the components ready to go, we can begin putting it together.
 Keep in mind the keypad has seven pins, one for each row and column - not one pin per button.

 1. Connect all the seven keypad pins to the digital pins (8, 7, 6, 5, 4, 3, 2) on the Arduino Dock in order from left to right, i.e. the left most keypad pin to arduino header pin 8.

+// TODO: add info about wiring up the LED

 <!-- // TODO: IMAGE add a photo of the completed circuit and a blurb about 'this is more or less how your circuit should look' -->